• Skip to primary navigation

 Though Mexico used to be a very dangerous place to visit for most, it is safe to say that things have changed a lot.
 Some places are less safe than others, but safety in Costa Maya should not be your biggest concern.

 However, for first-time travelers that may not be the case, especially when misinformed and visiting the region alone.
-This guide will give you the low-down so you can feel at ease if you’re planning a trip to Costa Maya!
+I’ll share my experience to give you the low-down so you feel empowered to plan your trip to Costa Maya!

 Is Costa Maya Safe?